How My Business Consulting Career Began

 They know what they're doing.

-Use help if necessary.
+Please use your help if necessary.

-Although many think they do, I have yet to meet a consultant who actually knew everything.
+Although many think they do, I have yet to meet a consultant who knew everything.
 So take advantage of what your colleagues know — network with other consultants and leverage their expertise with your own.

 Don't skimp on the testing.

 Testing should begin with clients defining their business cases.
 The consultant then builds the framework for testing around the information supplied by the client.
 At the very least, testing should include unit testing, system testing, and parallel testing.
-Thorough testing should also include controls to monitor each cycle, document results, and resolve any problems.
+Thorough testing should also include controls to monitor each cycle, document results, and resolve problems.

-Put it in writing.
+Please put it in writing.

 And remember . . .